denizcamalan/TaskAssignment/README.md

                 • abort <id> - aborts execution of a job with the given id
                 • pause <id> - halts execution of a job with the given id
                 • resume <id> - resumes execution of a halted job
                 • quit – aborts all running jobs and quits the application
                                                                                                                                 `

 Also, N defines the number of ID.
 Used same number of ID and ID numbers only can be between 1 and N because some jobs can assign same ID multiple times and some ID status must indicate "Idle" status.

-            If user select number of jobs : 5 number of id assign automatically 5 ;
+--> If user select number of jobs : 5
+--> Number of id assign automatically 5 ;

                                                           `
                         ID1 -> 1
                         ID2 -> 2
                         ID3 -> 3
                         ID4 -> 4
                         ID5 -> 5
                                                             `

 If user did not assign any job to some ID, their status observe as an Idle.

 > :warning: **If you enter commands except status and quit command**: You need valid job ID.